-NAPLS Board of Education:(L-R)Paul Naumoff, Debbie Kalinosky, John McClelland - President,
+NAPLS Board of Education:(L-R)Paul Naumoff, Debbie Kalinosky - Vice President, John McClelland - President,

-Phil Derrow - Vice President, Mike BuschWelcome to the Board of Education page of the New Albany-Plain Local Schools’ website.
+Phil Derrow and Mike BuschWelcome to the Board of Education page of the New Albany-Plain Local Schools’ website.
 We encourage all of those living and/or working in our Learning Community to take an interest in the work of the Board of Education.
 We invite you to join us at our meetings or to call or email us with any ideas, questions, or concerns.